czernika/brocket-docs/docs/basics/controllers.md

 This will create `ControllerName.php` file within `Theme/Http/Controllers` directory

 You may pass two options - `-c` (this will create `__construct()` method within controller) and `-r` ("resource" controller - creates two additional methods to handle singular and archive pages for post type)

+## Middleware

+To register controller which supports middleware you may pass `-m` flag which will register controller class with required options (like Interface and Trait) and default construct method with `$this->middleware( 'mymiddleware' )` content.

+!> If you pass both `-mc` flags created construct method will be empty

 ## Dependency Injection